 Form H4116.

-emails Form 4116, Form 1500 and the screen prints to Enrollment Resolution Services (ERS) within the Texas Health and Human Services Commission (HHSC) Medicaid/Children’s Health Insurance Program (CHIP) Division, at HPO_STAR_PLUS@hhsc.state.tx.us, with copies to the Contract Compliance and Support (CCS) unit at CMD_ManagedCareOrganizations@hhsc.state.tx.us, and titles the subject line of the email as "Administrative Payment."
+email Form 4116, Form 1500 and the screen prints to Enrollment Resolution Services (ERS) within the Texas Health and Human Services Commission (HHSC) Medicaid/Children’s Health Insurance Program (CHIP) Division, with copies to the Contract Compliance and Support (CCS) Unit, and titles the subject line of the email as "Administrative Payment."

-Within two business days from the receipt of the PSU email, the assigned ERS staff person:
+Within two business days from the receipt of the PSU email, the assigned ERS staff:

-verifies the member is Medicaid eligible; and
+verify the member is Medicaid eligible; and

-reviews the claim to determine if it will be paid or denied.
+review the claim to determine if it will be paid or denied.

-If the decision is to approve to pay the administrative payment, the ERS staff person:
+If the decision is to approve to pay the administrative payment, ERS staff:

-emails the approved Form 4116 to CCS for processing; and
+email the approved Form 4116 to CCS for processing; and

-notifies by email the PSU staff person who emailed the request that the administrative payment has been approved.
+notify by email thePSU staff who emailed the request that the administrative payment has been approved.

-If the decision is to deny the administrative payment, the ERS staff person notifies by email the PSU staff person who emailed the request that the administrative payment has been denied and the reason for the denial.
+If the decision is to deny the administrative payment, ERS staff notify by email thePSU staff who emailed the request that the administrative payment has been denied and the reason for the denial.

 If the decision is to approve the administrative payment, the following also occurs: